-The T•Shellz Wrap® - Accelerated Healing Power for Your Hip Injury
+The T•Shellz Wrap® - Accelerated Blood Flow for Your Hip Soft Tissue

-Using the T-Shell Wrap is truly a unique experience.
-Within moments of applying a treatment to your injured hip, you can feel the healing sensation due to the increase in blood flow deep within the area.
+Using the T•Shellz Wrap® is truly a unique experience.
+Within moments of applying a treatment to your hip, you can feel the healing sensation due to the increase in blood flow deep within the area.
 During a treatment, and for quite some time after you finish, the treated area will feel relaxed and less painful.
 It's a very soothing sensation and extremely effective.